 Giving Babies Independence and Some Control At Mealtimes

 As a feeding therapist and Mom of two little ones I know how exciting it is to start feeding your baby.
 I also see how frustrating it is for many parents when they can’t find a spoon that their little one can successfully hold or when the bowl goes flying across the room.

 I remember many mornings sitting on the floor with a Mom during one of our therapy sessions as she cried because feeding was just so difficult.
 Her sweet baby had a significant history of reflux and for him feeding was scary and not a pleasant experience.

-Her baby wanted to be in control because like all babies, and especially ones with a history of feeding difficulties, know exactly what they can and cannot handle when it comes to eating and drinking.
+Her baby wanted to be in control.
+Like all babies, and especially ones with a history of feeding difficulties, know exactly what they can and cannot handle when it comes to eating and drinking.
 Babies always choose to protect themselves if eating is uncomfortable.
 This baby’s reflux was now controlled but he was not ready for a spoon just yet.
 To him, having a spoon coming at him made him uncomfortable and anxious because of his past experiences.

 We worked a lot on messy play with food and having fun at mealtimes.
 We also worked on holding his own spoon (which he absolutely loved) during play.
 This gave him independence and also a feeling of control.

 Many babies with a history of feeding difficulties often want to be in control of eating.
 He also enjoyed feeding Mom.
 Giving babies some control helps significantly with feeding because that is one of the things in life they actually can control.

 We found spoons that worked for his development such as a thicker and shorter handle for him to grasp and a flatter bowl in the spoon.
 Having a flatter bowl on your infant spoon helps your baby bring their upper lip down to clear the food off the spoon.
 We also found bowls that were a shallow so it was easy to scoop and had a suction so throwing was limited.